 That evening I finally got the courage to use the restroom and noticed my urine was Dr. Pepper color.
-At that point I didn’t even care.
+At that point, I didn’t even care.
 I didn’t care what could have killed me, nothing.

 All I knew is that I wanted to die from the severe pain I was experiencing.
 My mom happened to be with me at the time and when I described my urine color she said “oh ya!
 We’re going to the E.R NOW!!”

 I arrived at the hospital and no longer than two minutes I was hooked up to a Saline IV and Morphine for pain.
-And from then on, I was not allowed to be released for 7 days until my CK level were in the “normal range”.
+And from then on, I was not allowed to be released for 7 days until my CK level was in the “normal range”.